 Many teams can make you a great sailor, but Webb can teach you to be a great teammate, to take pride in the boats you sail, and even to run your own team.

-For more information contact the Sailing Captain at firstname.lastname@example.org
+For more information contact the Sailing Captain at ude.bbew@niatpacgnilias

 The Webb Offshore Sailing team provides a rigorous training program for sailors of all levels.
 With a packed spring and fall season, there are plenty of opportunities to get out on the water.
-The team practices a few times a week and races or practices most weekends.
+The team practices a few times a week and races or practices most weekends on boats provided by North East Keelboat Alliance (NEKA).
 The team regularly sails six boats, Peacemaker (Kerr 11.5), Desperado (Custom 40), Defender (8 meter), Victian (Figaro 2), Williwaw (Figaro 2), and Hoonigan (J105).
-The team scompetes in all the major races in Long Island as well as Newport to Bermuda, and Block Island Race Week.
+The team competes in all the major races in Long Island as well as Newport to Bermuda, and Block Island Race Week.

 Recent Results: 1st in Class 2019 Vineyard, 1st in Class 2019 Block Island Race Week, 2nd in Class 2019 Block Island Race, 1st Place YCC Cup, 3rd in Class 2018 Intercollegiate Offshore Regatta, 2nd in Class 2018 Vineyard Race, 3rd in Class 2018 Newport to Bermuda Race, 1st in Class 2018 Block Island Race, 1st in Class 2017 Vineyard Race, 1st in Class 2017 Block Island Race.